mathiasmoor/ThinkPad_T430_High_Sierra/README.md

 <b>4. step - Patch your own DSDT</b> - This is really necessary step.
 You must generate own DSDT files, because our T430 models can be different in hardware and Bios settings and versions.

 Unplug your USB stick from laptop and restart your system.
-When will be displayed CLOVER Boot menu press F4 on your keyboard, Clover will block mouse and keyboard for few seconds (3-15 sec.) and after few seconds again activate mouse and keyboard functions.
+When will be displayed CLOVER Boot menu press <b>F4</b> on your keyboard, Clover will block mouse and keyboard for few seconds (3-15 sec.) and after few seconds again activate mouse and keyboard functions.
 Now plug-in USB stick with installator and reset laptop.
-7
-Then boot macOS from USB stick.
+Now boot macOS from USB stick again.